localhost-Security/Reverse-Shell-Cheat-Sheet/README.md

  ___) |  _  | |___| |___| |___ ___) |
 |____/|_| |_|_____|_____|_____|____/
 ```
-## From one-liners all the way to scripts.
+## From one-liners all the way to scripts!
 One stop Shop